-Let your team know about voting criteria and constraints.
+2. Let your team know about voting criteria and constraints

 Will the vote be going towards deciding potential product features?
 In that case, your developers may lean toward feasibility as criteria, whereas designers would vote based on user impact.
-Revisit the best practices listed in the “when to use” section to ensure your ideas suit the criteria you’ll be voting for.
+Revisit the best practices listed in the “how to apply” section to ensure your ideas suit the criteria you’ll be voting for.

-to give everyone a chance to vote in silence.
+Use it to give everyone a chance to vote in silence.
 The conversation should only restart after everyone has finished voting.
-No one should be influencing each other to vote a particular way during quiet voting time, either.
+No one should be influencing each other to vote a particular way during the quiet voting time, either.

-Narrow down your options and revote if needed.
+5. Narrow down your options and revote if needed